Ken11514/AAE2004_t1_GP8/Task_3/readme.md

 ### Table of value

-According to the Rules of ResTrictions of TASK 3,
+According to the Rules of restrictions of TASK 3,

 the Value to find out the best fit model aircraft could be shown as this able: